 5. Wirehaired Griffon

 This pointer dog breed grows a longer, wiry coat that makes them prefer hunting in colder temperatures.
-They are incredibly loyal to their immediate family, making them a great house dog, but they can be slow to warm up to strangers.
+They are incredibly loyal to their immediate family, making them great house dogs, but they can be slow to warm up to strangers.

 Their medium size and flexibility to all different hunting types make them a great all-around choice for anything you’re hoping to do.